Greenhouse gas emissions by Turkey: Carbon pricing

 Boğaziçi University has developed a decision-support tool and integrated assessment model for Turkey's energy and environmental policy.
 Over 400 (about 9%) of the world's voluntary carbon offset projects are in Turkey: mostly wind, hydro, and landfill methane projects.
 As elsewhere wildfires are a threat to forest carbon offsets.
 The main standards are the Gold Standard and the Verified Carbon Standard.
-Earlier academic assessment suggested a revenue-neutral carbon tax might be best for the Turkish economy, but carbon emission trading is more likely to be accepted politically, and technical work for a pilot emissions trading system (ETS) is ongoing.
+Earlier academic assessment suggested a revenue-neutral carbon tax might be best for the Turkish economy, but carbon emission trading is more likely to be accepted politically.
+The Turkish emissions trading system is due to start in 2025.
 Without a carbon tax or emissions trading, the country is vulnerable to carbon tariffs imposed by the EU, the UK and other export partners.
 Turkey received by far the most EU climate-change financing in 2018: also the EBRD is investing in energy efficiency and renewable energy, and has offered to support an equitable transition from coal.
 Although there is no carbon price, other taxes in 2021 covered 39% of emissions and were equivalent to a carbon price of 22.50 euros.

 The International Monetary Fund says G20 countries should make their high-emitting companies pay a carbon price, which should rise to $75 per tonne of CO_{2} by 2030.
 The OECD recommends carbon pricing for all sectors, but road fuel is currently Turkey's only major carbon pricing.
 Taxes meet the social cost of road-transport carbon but not, however, the social cost of the country's air pollution.
 However, all other sectors have a large gap between the actual tax (€6 per tonne of CO_{2} in 2018) and the tax with this negative externality; thus emitters do not bear the actual cost of most GHG, violating the polluter pays principle.
 Annual fossil fuel import cost savings of approximately $17 billion by meeting Paris Agreement goals have been estimated.
 Turkish-American economist Daron Acemoğlu said in 2016 that carbon taxes alone do not generally act fast enough against dirty technologies, but that subsidising research into clean technologies is also necessary.

 Politics

 Article 56 of the Turkish Constitution states:

 Everyone has the right to live in a healthy and balanced environment.
+It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution.

+A similar clause in the constitution of the US state of Montana has been used to declare laws that support fossil fuels unconstitutional.

-It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution.However, until production from large gas fields under the Black Sea begins in the mid-2020s, some in Turkey see burning local lignite as essential to lessen the high gas import bill.
+However, until production from large gas fields under the Black Sea begins in the mid-2020s, some in Turkey see burning local lignite as essential to lessen the high gas import bill.
 Likewise, until local production of solar panels and electric vehicles, and mining lithium for batteries all greatly increase, it is hard to avoid importing a lot of petroleum to make diesel and gasoline.